Receiving Trello notifications

 - One of your boards is closed.

-- When someone makes you an admin of a board or team.
+- When someone makes you an admin of a board or Workspace.

-If you set a due date on a card and you are a member of the card (or subscribed to the card), you will receive a notification about the card twenty-four hours before it is due.
-Notifications for due dates only occur twenty-four hours before the card is due and if you are not subscribed to the card or have not been added you will not receive a notification.
+If you set a due date on a card and you are a member of the card (or watching the card), you will receive a notification about the card twenty-four hours before it is due by default.
+You can set a custom reminder time when setting the due date:

-You can change how often you get notification emails in your "Account" page.
-You can also set your notification email preferences by clicking the Notifications button in the header and selecting "Change Notification Email Frequency".
+You can change how often you get notification emails on your Account settings page.
+You can also set your notification email preferences by clicking the notifications button in the header and selecting "Change notification email frequency".
 Options are "Never", "Periodically", and "Instantly."
-"Instantly" is the default and any unread notifications in Trello are emailed out as soon as possible.
+"Instantly" is the default, and any unread notifications in Trello are emailed out as soon as possible.

 Emails contain a collection of all unread notifications.
 Email summaries won't include any notifications you've already read on the site.
 You can reply to individual notifications from within a notification email to add a new comment to the card that is referenced in each notification.

 If you’re using Chrome, Safari or Firefox, your browser can generate desktop notifications, an emerging web standard.
-(At this time, they're not supported in Internet Explorer or Edge.)
-Just click on your name in the header, and select "Settings" then select “Enable Desktop Notifications…” from the settings page.
+(At this time, Trello must be open in a browser tab to get desktop notifications and they're not currently supported in Edge.)
+Just click on your name in the header, and select "Settings" then select “Enable desktop notifications…” from the settings page.
 Now when you get a notification, a small window with the notification will show up in the corner of your desktop.
 Desktop notifications can also be set in your " Account" page.